All Episodes

 And the audience was predominantly white.

-And it's true if you go back even further to the Reagan years, I would, it was actually quite uncommon to see a black guy at a Republican event.
+And it's true if you go even further back to the Reagan years, I would, it was actually quite uncommon to see a black guy at a Republican event.

 Yeah.

-You know, he was a professor of economics at like George Mason University.
+You know, he was a professor of economics at like George Mason University, but what you wouldn't see is a black guy who's like an electrician.

 Yeah.